uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 With the following name and description fields:
    - `Name`: `UhppotedGreengrassTokenExchangeRoleAccess`
-   - `Description`: Greengrass policy for uhppoted-core device access to S3 and CloudWatch
+   - `Description`: Greengrass policy for uhppoted-greengrass core device access to S3 and CloudWatch

 Notes: